-- Atlantic Ocean (north of the equator including the Caribbean Sea and Gulf of Mexico).
+- < Atlantic Ocean (north of the equator including the Caribbean Sea and Gulf of Mexico).
 Advisories are the responsibility of the Director, TPC/NHC, Miami, FL.
 The TPC/NHC will consult with the Naval Atlantic Meteorology and Oceanography Center (NAVLANTMETOCCEN), Norfolk, VA, prior to issuing initial and final advisories and prior to issuing any advisory that indicates a significant change in forecast of intensity or track from the previous advisory.
-Exchange of information is encouraged on subsequent warnings when significant changes are made or otherwise required. - Eastern Pacific Ocean (north of the equator and east of 140°W).
+Exchange of information is encouraged on subsequent warnings when significant changes are made or otherwise required. - Eastern Pacific Ocean (north of the equator and east of 140EW).
 Advisories are the responsibility of the Director, TPC/NHC, Miami, FL.
 The TPC/NHC will consult with the Joint Typhoon Warning Center (JTWC), Pearl Harbor, HI, prior to issuing initial and final advisories and prior to issuing any advisory that indicates a significant change in forecast of intensity or track from the previous advisory.
-Exchange of information is encouraged on subsequent warnings when significant changes are made or otherwise required. - Central Pacific Ocean (north of the equator between 140°W and 180°).
+Exchange of information is encouraged on subsequent warnings when significant changes are made or otherwise required. - Central Pacific Ocean (north of the equator between 140EW and 180E).
 Advisories are the responsibility of the Director, Central Pacific Hurricane Center (CPHC), Honolulu, HI.
 The CPHC will consult with JTWC prior to issuing initial and final advisories and prior to issuing any advisory that indicates a significant change in forecast of intensity or track from the previous advisory.
 Exchange of information is encouraged on subsequent warnings when significant changes are made or otherwise required. - West Pacific Ocean (Guam and Micronesia).
-Public advisories are prepared by the NWS Forecast Office, Tiyan, Guam, using the tropical cyclone forecasts/advisories prepared by JTWC.
+Public advisories are prepared by the NWS Forecast Office, Tiyan, Guam, using the tropical cyclone forecasts/advisories prepared by JTWC. - 2.2.3.

-2.2.3.
 Post Analysis of Tropical Cyclones.
-The DOC, through NWS, will conduct an annual post analysis for all tropical cyclones in the Atlantic and the Pacific regions east of 180° and prepare an annual hurricane report for issue to interested agencies.
+The DOC, through NWS, will conduct an annual post analysis for all tropical cyclones in the Atlantic and the Pacific regions east of 180E and prepare an annual hurricane report for issue to interested agencies. - 2.2.4.

-2.2.4.
 Environmental Satellite Systems.
-The National Environmental Satellite, Data, and Information Service (NESDIS) will operate DOC environmental satellite systems capable of providing coverage of meteorological conditions in the tropics during the tropical cyclone season (see Figure 2-1), and monitor and interpret DOC satellite imagery.
-The DOC will obtain, as necessary, National Aeronautics and Space Administration (NASA) research and development satellite data and Defense Meteorological Satellite Program (DMSP) data for NWS operational use and to comply with TPC/NHC and CPHC satellite data requirements.
+The National Environmental Satellite, Data, and Information Service (NESDIS) will: - Operate DOC environmental satellite systems capable of providing coverage of meteorological conditions in the tropics during the tropical cyclone season, and monitor and interpret DOC satellite imagery.

+- Obtain, as necessary, National Aeronautics and Space Administration (NASA) research and development satellite data and Defense Meteorological Satellite Program (DMSP) data for NWS operational use and to comply with TPC/NHC and CPHC satellite data requirements. - Provide, resources permitting, surveillance support with fixes and/or intensity estimates to the Joint Typhoon Warning Center (JTWC), TPC/NHC, and CPHC through analysis of all available satellite imagery.

 Figure 2-1.
-Super Typhoon Bilis, August 21, 2000
+Typhoon Nari, September 12, 2001

-2.2.5.
+- 2.2.5.
 Data Buoy Systems.
-Through the National Data Buoy Center (NDBC), the DOC will, subject to available funding, develop, deploy, and operate environmental data buoy systems and automated coastal stations to support the data requirements of TPC/NHC and CPHC.
+Through the National Data Buoy Center (NDBC), the DOC will, subject to available funding, develop, deploy, and operate environmental data buoy systems and automated coastal stations to support the data requirements of TPC/NHC and CPHC. - 2.2.6.

-2.2.6.
 Weather Reconnaissance.
 Through the NOAA Office of Marine and Aviation Operations (OMAO), DOC will provide weather reconnaissance flights, including synoptic surveillance, as specified in Chapter 5, unless relieved of these responsibilities by the Administrator of NOAA.